PrismarineJS/prismarine-nbt/README.md

 Takes an optionally compressed `data` and provide a parsed nbt value in the `callback(err,value)`

+### simplify(nbt)

+Returns a simplified nbt representation : keep only the value to remove one level.
+This loses the types so you cannot use the resulting representation to write it back to nbt.

 ### proto

 Provide the protodef instance used to parse and serialize nbt.